crhall-writing/crhall-writing.github.io/_poems/white-roses-in-the-yard.md

 but not quit yet
 as I picked the juvenile white drift roses off the bush, and each time
 peeling every one down to the bud
-the way I used to chew my nails down to the raw, soaked bed
+the way I used to chew my nails down to their raw, soaked beds

 and then I was in a field at sunset with J
 taking pictures of one another, like that was our job